 You ordinarily associate life insurance policies with the need to provide for your dependents should you die.
 However, a secret strategy that the wealthy take advantage of is buying whole life insurance.
 It's a combination of an insurance policy and an investment account.

-6. Deducting Theft and Casualty Losses
+6. Deduct Theft and Casualty Losses

-Homeowners usually can’t prove to the IRS the value of their lost property because they don’t keep adequate records.
-What can you do to have a better chance to deduct your losses?
-The IRS provides a free guide, Publication 2194, Disaster Losses Kit for Individuals.
-It includes a workbook to list all your current household goods and personal property in every room of your house.
+Too many homeowners fail to keep adequate records and cannot prove to the IRS the value of their lost property.
+The IRS provides free record-keeping help in the form of a guide, Publication 2194, "Disaster Resource Guide for Individuals and Businesses."
+It includes a workbook so you can list all current household goods and personal property in every room of the house.

-7. Buying a Yacht or Second Home
+7. Buy a Yacht or Second Home

 Most of us don't have the cold, hard cash to buy a second home at the beach, or a boat.
 But having multiple residences can lessen a rich person's tax bill.